It4innovations/hyperqueue/docs/deployment/server.md

 ### Pruning the journal

-The `hq journal prune` command removes all completed jobs and disconnected workers from the journal file, in order to reduce its size on disk.
+The [`hq journal prune`](cli:hq.journal.prune) command removes all completed jobs and disconnected workers from the journal file, in order to reduce its size on disk.

 ### Flushing the journal

-Command `hq journal flush` will force the server to flush the journal, so that the latest state of affairs is persisted to disk.
+The [`hq journal flush`](cli:hq.journal.flush) command will force the server to flush the journal, so that the latest state of affairs is persisted to disk.
 It is mainly useful for testing or if you are going to run `hq journal export` while a server is running (however, it is usually better to use `hq journal stream`).

 ## Stopping the server

-You can stop a running server with the following command:
+You can stop a running server with the [`hq server stop`](cli:hq.server.stop) command:

 ```bash
 $ hq server stop